federicomarini/RNAseq-workflow/RNAseq.md

 tools/sortmerna-2.1-linux-64/sortmerna --help
 ```

 Next we need to generate an index for the SortMeRNA database.
-This can be run on the head node as it doesnt require too much computation.
+This can be run on the head node as it doesn't require too much computation.
 ```bash

 # Set variable for location of index files